 Adjunct: These titles are to be used for faculty appointments of .49 FTE or less within the School of Dentistry, including those courtesy (without salary) appointments and Dean's Faculty members.
 The term adjunct is assigned to faculty members in any rank whose primary employment responsibilities lie outside the University or in another capacity within the University.
-Adjunct appointments require annual renewal.
-Qualifications at each rank are consistent with those of the regular instructional track, clinical track, and research track.
+Adjunct appointments require annual review for appointment renewal.
+Refer to Guidelines (200.500) for the Appointment and Promotion of Adjunct Clinical Track Faculty for rank establishment and promotion guidelines.